 Finally, it’s important to know that a term life insurance policy can provide more than just a death benefit if the applicant purchases additional optional insurance riders like the accelerated death benefit and return of premium rider.

-How does Whole Life Insurance Work?
+How will Whole Life Insurance help me?

 Whole life insurance is the oldest type of insurance product yet continues to gain momentum even though it is typically the most expensive kind of insurance to purchase.
 Where term insurance is temporary and does offer a cash value component, whole life insurance covers you for your whole life and contains a cash value component that will accumulate money over time.